-Amazon is pitching Amazon Pharmacy as a “distinct service" that will help customers manage their "multiple daily medications for chronic conditions".
+Amazon is pitching Amazon Pharmacy as a distinct service that will help customers manage their "multiple daily medications for chronic conditions".
 Keep in mind, in 2018, Amazon bought pharmaceutical delivery startup PillPack for roughly $1 billion.
-It's rebranded the service to Amazon Pharmacy, and CNBC said PillPack’s infrastructure, fulfillment centers, and healthcare provider partners are being used to power Amazon Pharmacy.
+It's rebranded the service to Amazon Pharmacy, and CNBC said PillPack’s infrastructure, fulfilment centres, and healthcare provider partners are being used to power Amazon Pharmacy.

 Do Prime members get perks?

 Yes.
-Prime members will get perks over regular customers, including two-day free delivery on orders and discounts on medication.
-Amazon said Prime members can also save “up to 80 per cent off generic and 40 per cent off brand name medications when paying without insurance”.
-Prime members will even be able to save on drugs bought in person at over 50,000 pharmacies across the US.
+Prime members get perks over regular customers, including two-day free delivery on orders and discounts on medication.
+Amazon said Prime members can also save "up to 80 per cent off generic and 40 per cent off brand name medications when paying without insurance".
+Prime members can even be able to save on drugs bought in person at over 60,000 pharmacies across the US.
 Partners include Rite Aid, CVS, Walmart, and Walgreens.

 Which drugs does Amazon Pharmacy carry?

-The service will offer deliveries for a range of “generic and brand-name drugs", according to CNBC, such as commonly prescribed drugs like insulin, triamcinolone steroid creams, metformin for blood sugar, and sumatriptan for migraine.
-It will not sell Schedule II drugs, including opioids like Oxycontin.
+The service offers deliveries for a range of "generic and brand-name drugs", such as commonly prescribed drugs like insulin, triamcinolone steroid creams, metformin for blood sugar, and sumatriptan for migraines.
+It does not sell Schedule II drugs, including opioids like Oxycontin.